 What is TumbleBooks?

 TumbleBooks Library is an app and website that features a curated selection of narrated children’s books that are brought to life with animation.
 There is a mix of familiar titles and authors that are commonplace on library shelves, as well as books from up and coming authors.
 Users have unlimited access to all of the books in the database, and can replay books as often as they want as well.
-Get the app for Android on Google Play here and for iOS on the App Store here.

 How to register

 Many libraries and elementary schools provide students with access to TumbleBooks at no cost.
 Each organization has their own special link to get to the website, as well as instructions on how to set up an account.
-However, an account is not needed to access the website- users can just click their organization’s special link and then start exploring the library.
+However, an account is not necessary to access the website- users can just click their organization’s special link and then start exploring the library.
 An account is required to access the app though.

 In order to use this service, users need to have the following technology skills: